Does social media marketing work?

 how much should a company spend on social media marketing?

 Another million dollar question, and there appears to be consensus on what is appropriate, broadly speaking; it differs slightly between B2B, and B2C businesses.
-Lets begin with marketing generally, consensus would support that approximately 10% of company revenue should be spent on marketing; sure there is some variation between start-ups and mature businesses.
+Lets begin with marketing generally, there appears to be little consensus on what percentage of revenue should be attributed tomarketing; sure there is some variation between start-ups and mature businesses.
 Is there consensus on what percentage of your marketing budget should be spent on social media marketing?
 It would take a brave person to come right out, and give you a straight answer, so we will side step this question as well.

 We can however, provide some insight into what is being done, and what indicators suggest will be done.
 Research in a eMarketing report puts social media marketing at 7,2% of total digital ad spend in the Middle East and Africa, and this going to grow, and if the other regions are setting the trend, we still have a long way to go.